 The first footage of the game was revealed during a Nintendo Direct video stream on June 11, 2013.
 The video revealed a select few playable characters and also demonstrated that the game will use two different art styles; cel-shading on the 3DS, and a more standard shading on the Wii U.

 On the June 11, 2013 E3 Nintendo Direct, the first three additions to the roster were revealed: the Villager from Animal Crossing, the female trainer from Wii Fit, and Mega Man.
-Since the game's unveiling, a special Miiverse Director's Room community for the game has been established, and Sakurai regularly posts screenshots, unveiling characters, stages, techniques, or simply images he finds amusing as a way to keep fans informed on the game's progress.
-Though characters or features are frequently announced outside of the Super Smash Bros website, they're typically added to the site within minutes of their unveiling.
+Following the game's unveiling, a special Miiverse Director's Room community for the game was established, and Sakurai regularly posted screenshots, unveiled characters, stages, techniques, or simply images he found amusing as a way to keep fans informed on the game's progress.
+Though characters or features were frequently announced outside of the Super Smash Bros. website, they were typically added to the site within minutes of their unveiling.

 Over the weekend of August 23, 2014, screenshots surfaced purporting to display the full character selection roster of the 3DS version.
 This was followed by a collection of videos uploaded to YouTube that spread across the internet on August 25th.
 The videos featured various game footage and a user identification of ESRB0083 that suggested the video footage was meant for submission to the ESRB for rating evaluation purposes.
 Both the screenshots and video featured characters that had not yet been announced or confirmed as members of the game's roster.
 It was eventually confirmed that the leaked images and video were real.